 - Name and Name: The title.

-- No Celebrities Were Harmed: Snooper is patterned after Archie the bartender from the 1940s radio comedy Duffy's Tavern.
+- No Celebrities Were Harmed: Snooper's voice is patterned after Archie the bartender from the 1940s radio comedy Duffy's Tavern.

 - Private Detective: An Affectionate Parody of the genre.